 “I didn't want to leave,” she recalls.
 “My mom was with me and she said, ‘Eva, look around.’
 I looked around the room and saw a room full of nurses.
 Mom said, ‘Chase has five mothers.
 He’s in good hands.’
 She was right.”

 After two weeks, Chase came home.
 Today, he is a thriving baby.

 The family will continue to have a variety of supports at CHOP.
-Chase has also been diagnosed with supraventricular tachycardia (a rapid heartbeat), and he and his parents visit Chase’s primary cardiologist, Jeffrey R. Boris, MD, once a month.
+Chase has also been diagnosed with supraventricular tachycardia (a rapid heartbeat), and he and his parents visit once a month.
 Those visits may become less frequent as Chase grows older.

-Dr. Boris sees Chase at the CHOP Specialty Care and Surgery Center in Bucks County, PA, one of more than10 locations where the Cardiac Center offers outpatient services in the community.
+Chase is seen at the CHOP Specialty Care and Surgery Center in Bucks County, PA, one of more than10 locations where the Cardiac Center offers outpatient services in the community.